CPSC-383/aegis/docs/getting-started/agents.md

 1. **Communication**: Agent's can't talk to eachother directly.
 All communication and actions must go through AEGIS.
 2. **World**: Each agent has to build their own world as they move around in the world.
 At the start, they only know basic information of the world.
-The information includes fire, killing and charging grids and the chance that a grid has a Survivor/Survivor Group.
+The information includes fire, killing and charging cells and the chance that a cell has a Survivor/Survivor Group.
-3. **World Layout**: The world is a 2D grid of squares.
+3. **World Layout**: The world is a 2D grid of cells of squares.
 Each square has:
     - A stack of objects.
     - A move cost, which is the energy lost when moving onto that square.
 4. **Field of View**: Agents can only see: